Books for 2023

 Errors in books

-For an errata sheet for the book by Prince & Links found on the web-site
+For an errata sheet for the book by Prince & Links can be found on the web-site

 The guide: Kermit